pianostringquartet/landschaften/README.md

 Visual encyclopedias like Wikiart are conservative in the information they host: only obvious or traditional classifications are allowed ("art movement", "genre", etc.).

-But sometimes we want to go deeper into a painting, or search for an idea that cuts across genres and time periods in unpredictable ways.
+But sometimes we want to go deeper into a painting, search for an idea that cuts across genres and time periods in unpredictable ways, or compare two artists' bodies of work.

 `landschaften` is designed to combine the fun, art-first exploration of a visual encyclopedia with a more aggressive insight into the paintings themselves, enabled by machine learning.